Our loose aquamarine & aquamarine jewellery available to purchase

 Aquamarine is usually faceted to display its brilliance.
 It is available in a variety of shapes and cutting styles.
 Traditional shapes are most common, including emerald cuts, ovals, pears, rounds and cushions, and fancy shapes are also readily available, such as trillions, hearts and briolettes.

+Aquamarines are available in large sizes and value is decided by clarity, depth of colour, and to a lesser extent the purity of colour.
 Since aquamarine is available in large sizes, there is usually no incremental price increase for large crystals.
 All beryls hold the same value above about three carats.
 (Red beryl is an exception).

 Precious beryl is sensitive to pressure and vulnerable to household chemicals.
 Beryl is one of the more durable gemstone types, but it does still require some careful handling.
 Avoid wearing beryl jewelry when working with harsh chemicals or household cleaners, such as bleach or acid.
 When cleaning beryl gemstones, warm soapy water and tissue or a soft cloth can be used.
 Be sure to rinse the stones well to remove all soapy residue.
 It is best to avoid the use of ultrasonic cleaners.